The theater world has lost a vibrant light.

 As news of Roberson's death spread, social media lit up with tributes.
 One poster dubbed him “a champion of talent and perseverance.”
 Twin Cities performer and composer Annie Enneking described him as “warm and fierce and generous.”
 Actor Michael Patrick Thornton described him as “incisive” and “wickedly hilarious.”

 Raised in the Bay Area, Roberson studied theater arts at Howard University before moving to the Twin Cities to become a performing apprentice at the Children’s Theatre Company (CTC).
 For CTC, he acted in such productions as “Bud, Not Buddy,” “Antigone” and “The Lost Boys of Sudan.”
-CTC artistic director praised him as a standout at the time.
+CTC artistic director Peter Brosius, reached in South Africa where he has taken his company's production of "Seedfolks" to big international festival, praised Roberson for his talents and his affecting humanity.

 During his three years in Minneapolis and St. Paul, Roberson also worked at Pillsbury House Theatre and the Illusion, which premiered his play “Same Difference” in 2008.